 Abstract: In order to create algorithmic art using the wealth of documents available on the internet, artists must discover strategies for organizing those documents.
 In this paper I demonstrate techniques for organizing and collaging sounds from the user-contributed database at freesound.org.
 Sounds can be organized in a graph structure by exploiting aural similarity relationships provided by freesound.org, and lexical relationships provided by wordnik.com.
 Music can then be generated from these graphs in a variety of ways.
 In

 the final section, I elaborate on three pieces I’ve generated from sound graphs using cellular automata, and swarm intelligence.

 Mailbox is an algorithmic piece generated by using the freesound.org API to search for and download sounds uploaded by freesound users.
 To begin the piece, the software downloaded the first sound by searching FreeSound for the word mailbox.
 Then the program continued by recursively searching for sounds that were similar to the previous sounds and appending them to the output.
 In its final form, the piece can be heard as a many-layered collaboration.
 The freesound users contributed sounds to the public database, the freesound API granted access to those sounds, the software searched for, downloaded and assembled the source material, and the final edits were made by a human being.

 The live generative version of this piece can be viewed as an applet at http://www.computermusicblog.com/Letting_It_Go_To_Voicemail/

 Becoming (Swarm Intelligence Music Software)

 Pittsburgh is one of the pieces generated with Becoming.

-Since 2006, I have written and recorded the scores for a number of videogames, including:
+Since 2006, I have written and recorded the scores for a number of videogames and web shows, including: